 Unlike C++'s other cast notations, dynamic_cast relies on run-time type information generated by the compiler to ensure the requested conversion is valid.
 If it is not valid, then the null pointer value of the required result type is returned for pointer types, otherwise an exception is thrown.
 [C++17, Clause 8.2.7 [expr.dynamic.cast]] Thus, dynamic_cast is safer to use when converting down a hierarchy.

 All other conversions are not necessarily "safe" as they can sometimes yield unexpected results.
 This is an issue with implicit conversions since they are automatic: the programmer does not explicitly write code to do the conversion.
 For example, a common problem is mixing signed and unsigned integral types in arithmetic expressions.
 This can become a problem since the ranges of signed and unsigned integer types differ; unsigned integers are permitted to overflow and wrap (modulo arithmetic) whereas signed integers should never overflow.
-This further implies:

-C++ specifies that signed overflow is undefined behaviour;

-Unsigned wraparound is well-defined, but it can result in coding mistakes

-Example: 4U – 5U yields a large positive value

-The smallest signed negative values might not have a positive counterpart (using the same signed integer type)
+When these types are mixed in the same expressions, there is a possibility that erroneous values will result. (example?
+AI - Paul)

 6.6.2 Guidance to language users